Dan has been in the HVAC industry for 23 years with experience ranging from installation and service to sales and distribution.

 Water Heater Warranties

-Most water heaters these days carry with them a 6 year warranty.
-You may be able to purchase an extended warranty from your installation company and if it's reasonable, I would consider it a sound purchase.
+Most water heaters these days carry with them a 6-year warranty.
+You may be able to purchase an extended warranty from your installation company, and if it's reasonable, I would consider it a sound purchase.

 Replacing a Hot Water Tank

 So you feel that it's the tank itself that is leaking now that you've done your inspection.
-For starters, consider directing the path of the leaking water toward a drain as to contain the mess it's likely making.
+For starters, consider directing the path of the leaking water toward a drain to contain the mess it's likely making.
 Also, turn down the temperature on the tank.
 In some cases where there is a smaller leak, the temperature being too high can increase the amount of water you're losing through the leak in a given time.

 The concern here is the gas or electricity that is involved in heating your tank.
-Do not try to replace your own water tank if you are not familiar working with these energy sources as either one can spell disaster if not done properly and safely.
+Do not try to replace your own water tank if you are not familiar with working with these energy sources, as either one can spell disaster if not done properly and safely.

-These days, if you find a standard size water heater for $350, you're doing pretty good.
-As for installation costs, they're not usually to extensive.
+These days, if you find a standard-size water heater for $450, you're doing pretty good.
+As for installation costs, they're not usually too extensive.
 The plumbing industry has kept their cost to do a water tank replacement fairly reasonable to keep too many homeowners from doing their own tanks.
-If you are being charged any more than $700 - $900 for a standard water heater replacement, I'd say you need to keep shopping around.
+If you are being charged any more than $800–$1000 for a standard water heater replacement, I'd say you need to keep shopping around.

 How to Extend the Life of Your Hot Water Heater

-Considering the following items can help you to extend the life of your water tank as well as keep it operating at it's maximum efficiency.
+Considering the following items can help you to extend the life of your water tank as well as keep it operating at its maximum efficiency.